Turning 65 and Medicare: New to Medicare

 You can sign up for Medicare Part D coverage, which is the Medicare Prescription Drug Plan.
 You may do so during the Initial Enrollment Period.
 If you didn’t enroll in Part D during the Initial Enrollment Period, you would have to pay a penalty that increases your monthly premium.
 The penalty is 1% for each month you could have enrolled but did not (assuming you didn’t have the creditable coverage).

 There is no automatic enrollment for Medicare Part D. You should do it either yourself or through an independent agent who will help you with the vast variety of prescription drug plans.

 Turning 65 and Medicare: Let us Help you Choose a Medicare Plan

 Liberty Medicare is here to help guide you during all of the stages as you select and enroll with Medicare.
 We will assist with finding you the best and most suitable Medicare Plan for you and your needs.

 All of our services are absolutely free to you!
 We’ll help you compare critical attributes of the Medicare Plans in your area including:

 - Associated Costs

 - Plan Quality

-Liberty Medicare represents many well-known Medicare providers in Delaware, Illinois, Maryland, New Jersey, Ohio, Pennsylvania, and Virginia.
-Learn more about all benefits of working with Liberty Medicare.
+Liberty Medicare represents many well-known Medicare providers in Delaware, Florida, Illinois, Maryland, New Jersey, New York, Ohio, Pennsylvania, and Virginia.
+Learn more about all the benefits of working with Liberty Medicare.

 If you are looking for Medicare advice, let us direct you through the confusing process.
 To view real quotes from Medicare providers, please fill out our Medicare Quote form.
 Alternatively, give us a call at 877-657-7477, and you will be connected to a licensed agent/broker.